irkode/highlightjs-hugo/scripts/hugen/assets/modules/css-class-reference.md

 - title.function.invoke (special)

-  If a _built_in_ is followed by a _dot_ this must be an object.
-Knowing it's something special and it definitely calls something else we assign scope as _title.function.invoke_.
+  If a _built_in_ is followed by a _dot_ it must return an object.
+Knowing it's something special and it definitely calls something else we assign
+  _title.function.invoke_.
 Up-to-date themes may have a style configured.
   If not you can create your own or live with the fallback.

-## New Scopes (Classes)
+## New scopes (classes)

 - template-variable.context

-  The _Context_ -- a leading `.` or `$.` -- is a special thing in Go/Hugo templating so we use a dedicated class here.
+  The _Context_ -- a leading `.` or `$.` -- is a special thing in Go/Hugo templating.
+We use a dedicated class here to allow emphasis.
 Use it in your CSS to create a different visual appearance for _Context_. keep in mind, that all styles out there do not define this one.
-So either add that for our own styles or take the fallback which is `template-variable` .
+If you want it, define a style or take the fallback which is `template-variable`.

 - string.raw

-  A raw string in templates is a sequence of characters enclosed in backticks.
+  A raw string in Go/Hugo templates is a sequence of characters enclosed in backticks.
 All characters enclosed are taken literally.

 ## Keywords used

-We use the following Scopes for keywords:
+We divide Go/Hugo keywords into the following standard scopes.

 - literal